 Road access to Bon Air is limited to two connecting streets to Knoxville – there’s little traffic and few strangers in the community.
 Bon Air has been described as one of the most isolated neighborhoods in the city, which makes it ideal for walks around the neighborhood.

 It’s a pretty good area.
 I’ve been here for 4+ years and like it well enough.

-Bon Air Station provides the primary access to mass transit for Bon Air residents.
-The Port Authority’s Blue Line light rail operates from downtown Pittsburgh to Bon Air Station and South Hills Village.
-The Silver Line light rail operates from Downtown Pittsburgh to Bon Air Station to Library.
+Bon Air Station provides the primary access to public transit for Bon Air residents.
+The Blue Line light rail operates from downtown Pittsburgh to Bon Air Station and South Hills Village.
+The Silver Line light rail operates from Downtown Pittsburgh to Bon Air Station to South Park.
 Both lines make numerous other stops.
 The station is accessible.

 Houses in the neighborhood – mostly with two or three bedrooms – were built before the 1960s.
 Eight out of ten households own their house.
 The prices of houses in Bon Air is affordable.
 There is no commercial zoning.
 It is a quiet community that has been referred to as a hidden gem.

 Its zip codes are 15226 and 15210.